Employer Retaliation and Reprisal Lawyer Serving Maryland and Washington D.C.

 - Occupational Safety and Health Act (OSHA)

-In addition, the Maryland State Personnel and Pensions Code prohibits the State of Maryland, including all branches and units except the Department of Transportation and the University System of Maryland, from “coercion, discrimination, interference, reprisal, or restraint,” based upon a state employee’s decision to pursue a grievance, complaint, or action against his or her employer.
+In addition, the Maryland State Personnel and Pensions Code prohibit the State of Maryland, including all branches and units except the Department of Transportation and the University System of Maryland, from “coercion, discrimination, interference, reprisal, or restraint,” based upon a state employee’s decision to pursue a grievance, complaint, or action against his or her employer.

 Examples of Prohibited Retaliatory Action and Reprisals